estevanmendes/Driving-pattern-EDA-and-AI/readme.md

 ## Analysis Package

-A package was created contaning the dataloader codes and the machine learning and deep learning code which speed up the trainning, validation, testing and evalution process.
+A package was created contaning the dataloader codes and the machine learning and deep learning base code which speed up the trainning, validation, testing and evalution process.

+Also, there are few code for hyperparams finetuning using Keras-tunner.
+It was implementaded a random search CV, and GridSearch CV.

 # Futher informations